Jessica Strohm Farber, DNP, CRNP, CPNP-AC, PPCNP-BC, CCRN, CFRN, CMTE

 “We prepare students to embrace the full potential of the pediatric acute care and neonatal nurse practitioner roles upon graduation, providing the foundation for them to not only become excellent clinicians but also engage in quality improvement, health policy and advocacy, education, leadership, and community activities.”

-Dr. Strohm began her teaching career at Penn Nursing five years ago as a lecturer in the pediatric acute care nurse practitioner program and faculty preceptor in the pediatric acute care nurse practitioner program - critical care concentration.
-She has lectured regionally and nationally on clinical topics and have taught clinical workshops, certification courses, and continuing education courses for clinical providers.
+Dr. Strohm began her teaching career at Penn Nursing in 2014 as a lecturer in the pediatric acute care nurse practitioner program and faculty preceptor in the pediatric acute care nurse practitioner program - critical care concentration.
+She has lectured regionally and nationally on clinical topics and has taught clinical workshops, certification courses, and continuing education courses for clinical providers.

 Her clinical interests include the recognition of evolving critical illness, care of the neonate outside of the NICU, the chronically critically ill, and pediatric and neonatal critical care transport.

 - Excellence in Innovation Through Evidence-Based Practice.
 Pediatric Early Warning Score Workgroup.
 University of Maryland Medical Center 2014 Nursing Excellence Awards.